kkluzek/finrl/memory-bank/activeContext.md

 - Test slippage calculations under various conditions
 - Validate RLlib integration and training

+## Creative Phase Results

+During the creative phase, we designed and documented the following components:

+### 1. Slippage Model

+Selected a hybrid approach with a non-linear model that can use order book data when available.

+### 2. Funding Rate Implementation

+Designed a hybrid approach that tracks accrued funding separately while modeling discrete funding events, balancing realism with learning stability.

+### 3. Observation Space Design

+Created an extended observation space design that maintains compatibility with the base environment while adding futures-specific features.

+### 4. Risk Management Component

+Developed a robust system for tracking liquidation prices, entry prices, and enforcing margin requirements.

+## Next Steps

+We are now ready to begin implementation, starting with:

+1. Setting up the base environment structure
+2. Implementing the core components following our creative phase designs
+3. Integrating with RLlib and developing the testing framework

 ## Project Context

 This task is part of extending FinRL's capabilities to support more advanced trading strategies.
 The cryptocurrency futures trading environment will allow reinforcement learning agents to learn and execute strategies that take advantage of funding rates, leverage, and proper risk management in cryptocurrency futures markets.